lindavr/Docs/readme.md

 This is the main page of the Contributor Guide, which is broken into the following sections:

 * **[How to contribute](#how-to-contribute)** - covers the various ways you can contribute, not only to the content, but to the larger communities that use services and features covered by docs.microsoft.com content.
-* **[Contributing via Pull Request](#contributing-via-pull-request)** - since the Pull Request mechanism is a primary way in which all content contributions are made, this section provides a brief overview of the process, and a summary of the two ways in which you can contribute via a Pull Request:
+* **[Contributing via Pull Request](#contributing-via-pull-request)** - since the Pull Request mechanism is a primary way in which all content contributions are made, this section provides a brief overview of the process, along with basic definitions of some of the terminology we will be using going forward.
+It also contains a summary of the two ways in which you can originate a Pull Request:
-  * Using GitHub's built-in Web based editor, for small contributions such as corrections
+  * Using GitHub's built-in editor to make small contributions, such as corrections
-  * Using GitHub's repository forking mechanism, for all other contributions.
-This is also the method that the remainder of the guide will be focused on.
+  * Making changes using a local repository, then push them up to GitHub.
 * **[Repository organization](#repository-organization)** - provides an overview of the available docs.microsoft.com repositories to which you can contribute, and the associated directory/file structure and format.
-* **[Get started with fork-based contributions](#get-started-with-fork-based-contributions)** - provides the additional depth you will need go get started with the GitHub fork method for contributions.
+* **[Get started using a local repository](#get-started-using-a-local-repository)** - provides the additional depth you will need to get started in using a local repository for contributions.
 There is both a QuickStart path for folks with GitHub experience, and a longer more detailed path if you're starting from scratch.

 ## How to contribute